Brashire History, Family Crest & Coats of Arms

 The surname Brashire was first found in the Rhineland, where the name Brasseur became noted for its many branches with the region, each house acquiring a status and influence which was envied enrolled by the princes of the region.
 Over time, the family became a power unto themselves and members were elevated to the ranks of nobility.

-Important Dates for the Brashire family
+Early History of the Brashire family

 This web page shows only a small excerpt of our Brashire research.
 Another 85 words (6 lines of text) covering the years 1742, 1814, 1874, 1848, 1863, 1857, 1859, 1861, 1864, 1864, 1864 and 1866 are included under the topic Early Brashire History in all our PDF Extended History products and printed products wherever possible.